Lina Wertmüller

+Wertmüller was the first female director to be nominated for the Academy Award for Best Director.
+She won many awards, including an Academy Honorary Award, as well as a David di Donatello Career Achievement Award, and was nominated for many others, including a Golden Globe Award, two Academy Awards, and two Palme d'Or awards.

 Early life

-Wertmüller was born Arcangela Felice Assunta Wertmüller von Elgg Spanol von Braueich in Rome in 1928 to Federico, a lawyer from Palazzo San Gervasio, Basilicata, belonging to a devoutly Catholic family of distant Swiss descent, and to Maria Santamaria-Maurizio born in Rome.
+Wertmüller was born Arcangela Felice Assunta Wertmüller in Rome, Lazio, in 1928, to Federico, a lawyer from Palazzo San Gervasio, Basilicata, belonging to a devoutly Catholic family of distant Swiss descent, and to Maria Santamaria-Maurizio from Rome.
 Wertmüller depicted her childhood as a period of adventure, during which she was expelled from 15 different Catholic high schools.
-During this time, she was infatuated with comic books and described them as especially influential on her in her youth, particularly Alex Raymond's Flash Gordon.
+During this time, she was infatuated with comic books, and described them as especially influential on her in her youth, particularly Alex Raymond's character Flash Gordon.
 Wertmüller characterized the framing of Raymond's comics as "rather cinematic, more cinematic than most films", an early indication of her inclination toward film.
 Wertmüller's desire to work in the film and theater industries took hold at a young age, as early on in life she developed an appreciation for the works of the Russian playwrights Pietro Sharoff, Vladimir Nemirovich-Danchenko, and Konstantin Stanislavsky, drawing her into the world of performing arts.

-After graduating from Accademia Nazionale di Arte Drammatica Silvio D'Amico in 1951, Wertmüller produced avant-garde plays, traveling throughout Europe and working as a puppeteer, stage manager, set designer, publicist, and radio/TV scriptwriter.
+After graduating from Accademia Nazionale di Arte Drammatica Silvio D'Amico in 1951, Wertmüller produced avant-garde plays, traveling throughout Europe and working as a puppeteer, stage manager, set designer, publicist, and scriptwriter for radio and television.
 She joined Maria Signorelli's troupe in 1951.

-These interests developed toward two generic avenues; one being the musical comedy and the other being grave, contemporary Italian dramas like the works of Italian playwright and director Giorgio De Lullo, whose work she described as "serious" and "politically conscious".
+These interests developed toward two general avenues; one being the musical comedy and the other being grave, contemporary Italian dramas like the works of Italian playwright and director Giorgio De Lullo, whose work she described as "serious" and "politically conscious".
 It is these two approaches that Wertmüller stated were at the core of her creative self, and always would be.

 Film career

 1960s

-After her years spent touring with an avant-garde puppet group, Wertmüller set her sights on film.
+After her years spent touring with an avant-garde puppet group, Wertmüller began to pursue a career in film.
 In the early 1960s, Flora Carabella, a school friend, introduced Wertmüller to her husband, the actor Marcello Mastroianni, who in turn introduced her to the film director Federico Fellini, who became her mentor.

-Although The Basilisks, which was scored by Ennio Morricone, was critically well received, it did not garner the sort of attention her later works did.
+Although The Lizards, which was scored by Ennio Morricone, was critically well received, it did not garner the level of attention her later works did.
 Throughout the 1960s, Wertmüller produced a series of films that were well liked but that failed to garner international success.
 Of these, her first collaboration with Giancarlo Giannini occurred in 1966's musical comedy Rita the Mosquito.
 Darragh O'Donoghue wrote in Cineaste that generally "her early films comprise a fairly straight pastiche of neorealism and early Fellini (The Lizards, 1963), an episodic comedy, two musicals, and a Spaghetti Western (The Belle Starr Story, 1968, directed under the pseudonym Nathan Wich), works where knowledge of generic predecessors was essential".